danieldiekmeier/plaintask-monokai-spacegray/README.md

-SimpleTask Monokai Spacegray
+PlainTask Monokai Spacegray
 ============================

 ![](https://raw.github.com/danieldiekmeier/simpletask-monokai-spacegray/master/screenshot.png)

 ## Why?

-If you know [SimpleTask](https://github.com/aziz/PlainTasks) for Sublime Text, you may also know how incredibly ugly it is.
+If you know [PlainTask](https://github.com/aziz/PlainTasks) for Sublime Text, you may also know how incredibly ugly it is.
 So I made my own theme that fits my [Monokai Spacegray-Theme](https://github.com/danieldiekmeier/Monokai-Spacegray).
 As a bonus, you get my SimpleTask-Settings that don't suck quite as much.

 ## Installation